kubernetes/minikube/docs/contributors/roadmap.md

 - [ ] Creation of a user-centric minikube website for installation & documentation
 - [ ] Localized output to 5+ written languages
-- [✅] Make minikube usable in environments with challenging connectivity requirements
+- [x] Make minikube usable in environments with challenging connectivity requirements
 - [ ] Support lightweight deployment methods for environments where VM's are impractical
 - [ ] Add offline support

 ## (#2) Inclusive and community-driven

-- [✅] Increase community involvement in planning and decision making
+- [x] Increase community involvement in planning and decision making
 - [ ] Make the continuous integration and release infrastructure publicly available
-- [✅] Double the number of active maintainers
+- [x] Double the number of active maintainers

 ## (#3) Cross-platform